Listener

 , or TLS

 as the listener protocol.
-TLS listeners require an SSL certificate to be specified.
-The load balancer uses this certificate to terminate the connection and decrypt the client request before forwarding it to the target.
+TLS listeners require the specification of an SSL certificate, which is used to terminate the connection and decrypt the client request before forwarding it to the target.

 TLS listener

-Using a TLS listener offloads encryption and decryption tasks to the load balancer.
-To use a TLS listener, you must deploy and specify one or more server certificates on the load balancer.
-This certificate is called the default certificate.
-After creating a TLS listener, you can replace the default certificate.
+Using the TLS listener offloads encryption and decryption to the load balancer.
+You must register and specify at least one server certificate on the load balancer, which is known as the default certificate.
+After creating the TLS listener, you can replace the default certificate.

 Application Load Balancer